muratko357/Aid-worker-security-incidents-analysis/README.md

 ## 2. Data Sources
 Incident Data:
-The primary dataset, security_incidents_2024-11-22.csv, contains detailed records sourced from the Aid Worker Security Database by Humanitarian Outcomes.
+The primary dataset contains detailed records sourced from the Aid Worker Security Database by Humanitarian Outcomes.
 Fields include victim counts, organizational affiliations, attack contexts, and geographic details.

 Geographic Data:
 Shapefiles for Israel, Palestine, Lebanon, and Syria were sourced from GADM (gadm.org), standardized, and merged.
 These shapefiles were converted to TopoJSON and GeoJSON formats for seamless integration with Power BI.

 ## 3. Data Model
 ### Primary Table
-Name: security_incidents_2024-11-22
+Name: security_incidents
 Key Columns:

 - Incident ID